hp4k1h5/agora/docs/bots/README.md

   bot: '(string) the name of the bot.
 Must match the function name!',
   symbol: '(string) the stock your bot is trading',
   pl: '(number) profit/loss',
-  percent: '(number) percent pl',
+  plpc: '(number) percent profit/loss',
+  // percent DEPRECATED use plpc instead
   qty: '(number) size of position',
   msg: `(string) the message you wish to be displayed below the bots\' listing`
 }
 ```

 The function will format this in a convenient way for the bot component and
 print it there with along with all the other bot info.

-![a workspace with a bots component displaying profit/loss and other bot
-related information](../../img/bots.png)

 Feel free to import any functions that might be of use such as `qFetch()` which
 will discard old messages (useful if you are polling frequently and want only
 the latest message), and `buildPriceVolCharts()`.
 There are few comments and
 while they are under active development the documentation is a TODO.
 Their
-param and return signatures are liable to change.
+param and return signatures are liable to change!

 ## running the bots